tokyRT/Magic-The-Gathering-Scraper/readme.md

 # Magic The Gathering Scraper
-This server scrapes cards from query from https://scryfall.com/
+This API scrapes cards from query from https://scryfall.com/